plone/plone.testing/README.txt

     ...     def testTearDown(self):
     ...         print "Emptying the fuel tank"

-    **Note:** You may find it useful to create other layer base/mix-in classes that extend ``plone.testing.Layer`` and provide helper methods for use in your own layers.
-This is perfectly acceptable, but please do not confuse a layer base class used in this manner with the concept of a *base layer* as documented above.

-    Also note that the `zope.testing`_ documentation contains examples of layers that are "old-style" classes where the ``setUp()`` and ``tearDown()`` methods are ``classmethod``s and class inheritance syntax is used to specify base layers.
-Whilst this pattern works, we discourage its use, because the classes created using this pattern are not really used as classes.
-The concept of layer inheritance is slightly different from class inheritance, and using the ``class`` keyword to create layers with base layers leads to a number of "gotchas" that are best avoided.

 Before this layer can be used, it must be instantiated.
 Layers are normally instantiated exactly once, since by nature they are shared between tests.
 This becomes important when you start to manage resources (such as persistent data,